Zen Spot #65 -- Mindfulness, meditation and getting eaten by wet fangs February 10, 2018 00:05

 In North Philadelphia, at the corner of 5th and Cecil B. Moore Avenue, the owners of a long cinder block wall allow artists to paint and paint over.
 A different story is being told every time I drive by.

 Thoughtful stories.
 Tragic stories.
 Personal stories.
 Colorful stories.
 Endless stories.
 Terrifying stories.

 In space, no one can hear you scream

-I was by myself when I took the picture above.
-Otherwise, you would see me sitting, with my eyes closed, breathing, with no fear of being eaten.
+I was alone when I photographed the mural.
+Minutes later, I could be found leaning against the wet fangs with my eyes closed, breathing, with no fear of being eaten.